conqueringtechnology/Maverick_Analyzers_User_Account_System/README.md

 6. home.html page
 7. about.html page
 8. Create account is functioning.
+9. Create profile is functioning.
-9. Login into user account is functioning.
+10. Login into user account is functioning.
-10. Public & User menu functioning.
+11. Public & User menu functioning.
-11. Logout is functioning.
+12. Logout is functioning.

 ## Contributing